Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: System Model and Problem Statement

 \subsection{Problem Formulation}

-Introducing diverse types of CFA protocols results in a massive number of IoT devices and interoperability might be a reason for deviation of anticipated execution patterns from the usual deterministic orientation.
-Moreover, resource inadequacy $(K>N)$ directly influences competitive behaviors among IoT devices hence it's obvious for the gateway to experience collisions of received signals from IoT uplinks.
-Thus, we consider the delay spread of the transmit signal might be larger than the coherence time of the channel in high-frequency stages resulting in small-scale multi-path fading effects.
-Therefore, the desired signal which is assigned for one particular resource block $n$ from the IoT device $k$ might have interfered with the receiving signals from the rest of the IoT bunch assigned for the resource block sub-space $r_{n}^{STFS}$ at the vicinity of $n$.
-Hence, we can devise the lower bound of the standardized achievable rate referred to as the channel throughput which is reciprocal and flat faded.
+When diverse resource allocation protocols are introduced, the interoperability between a large number of IoT devices can deviate from expected execution patterns, moving away from deterministic behaviors.
+The issue of resource scarcity, particularly when the number of devices exceeds available resources, i.e. $K > N$, enhances competitive interactions among devices.
+This competition often leads to signal collisions at the gateway due to the delay spread of the transmitted signals, which can exceed the coherence time of the channel at higher frequency stages, causing multipath fading effects.
+A notable issue arises when a signal designated for a specific resource block $n$ from an IoT device $k $, interferes with signals from other devices that are also assigned to the same resource block $r_{n}^{STFS}$ at the vicinity of $n$, leading to a potential reduction in channel throughput.
+This throughput for each device and resource block, assuming no other interferences, can be quantified by:

-where $B$ is the normalized bandwidth facilitated grounded on IoT attributes and surrounding conditions.
+where $B$ is the normalized bandwidth based on the specific IoT attributes and surrounding conditions, $a_k$ and $g_k$ are the dispersion and channel gain vectors for device $k$, and $\sigma_{w}^2$ is the noise power.
 Furthermore, the term for interference power benefits the phase details among summation of interference signals making a proper resource arrangement utilizing $c_{k}^{[n]}$ and executing $a_{k}$ may cause to enhance the channel throughput of the received signal at the gateway, fired from IoT device $k$.
 Ultimately, the formal building blocks for the adaptive resource allocation optimization problem are as follows.